swissup/swissup.github.io/m1/extensions/cdn/configuration.md

 ![Amazon configuration options](/images/m1/extensions/cdn/configuration2.png)

-Amazon provides storage services to store data in form of files and folders.
+Amazon offers storage services to store data in form of files and folders.
 This easy to use mechanism allows you to store and retrieve service from Amazon server.
 To use any service on web, a User ID and Password is required.
 The AWS Access Key and Secret Key serve as ID and Password to access Amazon S3.

 Option          | Description
 ----------------|------------
-AWS Access Key  | This is actually a  username .
+AWS Access Key  | This is actually a username.
 It is alphanumeric text string that uniquely identifies the user who owns the account.
 No two accounts can have the same AWS Access Key.
-AWS Secret Key  | This key plays the role of a  password .
+AWS Secret Key  | This key plays the role of a password.
 It's called secret because it is assumed to be known by the owner only that's why, when you type it in the given box, its displayed as asterisk or dots.
 A Password with Access Key forms a secure information set that confirms the user's identity.
 You are advised to keep your Secret Key in a safe place.

 ## Amazon S3 section